lvclark/polyRAD/vignettes/polyRADtutorial.md

 GetTaxa(mydata)[c(1:10,293:299)]
 ```

-    ##  [1] "IGR-2011-001"    "Kaskade-Justin"  "Map1-001"
-    ##  [4] "Map1-002"        "Map1-003"        "Map1-005"
+    ##  [1] "IGR-2011-001"    "Kaskade-Justin"  "Map1-001"        "Map1-002"        "Map1-003"        "Map1-005"        "Map1-008"        "Map1-011"
-    ##  [7] "Map1-008"        "Map1-011"        "Map1-016"
-    ## [10] "Map1-018"        "Map1-488"        "Map1-489"
-    ## [13] "Map1-490"        "Map1-491"        "Zebrinus-Justin"
+    ##  [9] "Map1-016"        "Map1-018"        "Map1-488"        "Map1-489"        "Map1-490"        "Map1-491"        "Zebrinus-Justin" "p196-150A-c"
-    ## [16] "p196-150A-c"     "p877-348-b"
+    ## [17] "p877-348-b"

-All names starting with "Map" are progeny.
-"Kaskade-Justin" and "Zebrinus-Justin" are the parents.
-"IGR-2011-001", "p196-150A-c"", and "p877-348-b" aren't part of the population, but were doubled haploid lines that were used to screen for paralogous markers.
-We can tell polyRAD which taxa are the parents; since this is an F1 population it doesn't matter which is "donor" and which is "recurrent".
+All names starting with “Map” are progeny.
+“Kaskade-Justin” and
+“Zebrinus-Justin” are the parents.
+“IGR-2011-001”, “p196-150A-c”“,
+and”p877-348-b" aren’t part of the population, but were doubled
+haploid lines that were used to screen for paralogous markers.
+We can
+tell polyRAD which taxa are the parents; since this is an F1 population
+it doesn’t matter which is “donor” and which is “recurrent”.

 ``` r
 mydata <- SetDonorParent(mydata, "Kaskade-Justin")
 mydata <- SetRecurrentParent(mydata, "Zebrinus-Justin")
 ```

-The next thing we'll want to do is add our genomic alignment data.
-For this dataset, we have alignment data stored in a CSV file, also in the "extdata" directory of the polyRAD installation.
-We'll add it to the `locTable` slot of our `RADdata` object.
-Be sure to name the new columns "Chr" and "Pos".
+The next thing we’ll want to do is add our genomic alignment data.
+For
+this dataset, we have alignment data stored in a CSV file, also in the
+“extdata” directory of the polyRAD installation.
+We’ll add it to the
+`locTable` slot of our `RADdata` object.
+Be sure to name the new columns
+“Chr” and “Pos”.

 ``` r
 alignfile <- system.file("extdata", "ClareMap_alignments.csv",